What Is a Merchant ID Number (MID)

 Although many businesses only have one MID, the ID number isn’t intended to identify your business specifically.
 It’s only intended to identify the merchant account.
 This is an important distinction because a business can have several merchant identification numbers, especially if it has different revenue streams or profit centers.

-For example, merchant services providers will classify businesses by type, with classifications that include:
+Lowering fees: Merchant services providers will often classify businesses by type, with classifications that include:

 • E-commerce